MI-AFP/tutorials/tutorials/02_functions-types.md

 ```

 Usually, when there is just one data constructor, the name is the same as of the type constructor (but it is not a rule).

+This is one another great Haskell feature: Algebraic Data Types (ADT).
+These are now found in more and more new languages (e.g. [Rust](https://www.rust-lang.org) and very fresh [Reason](https://reasonml.github.io) from Facebook).

 ### Record types